kentang2017/kentang/content/authors/admin/_index.md

 highlight_name: true
 ---

-Ken Tang is a hobbyist of artificial intelligence, Computational Linguistics, and Divination from Hong Kong.
+Ken Tang is a Hong Kong hobbyist of Artificial Intelligence, Computational Linguistics, and Divination.
 His research interests include IChing, Liuren, Qimen, Taiyi, Yanchin, Astrology and so on.